acceleratescience/conceptual-cartography/README.md

 ```bash

 ```
+You can also run the setup with development dependencies by adding the flag

 ## Installation of PyTorch
 Due to the nature of PyTorch installations across different hardware, we have left the installation of PyTorch to the user.
 For installation instructions, please refer to the [PyTorch installation page](https://pytorch.org/get-started/locally/).
 The majority of the development for this repo was done using ROCm...not CUDA.